EsmailKhaleel/monkey-game/README.md

 Monkey Game
 Welcome to the Monkey Game! 🎮🐒

 This is a simple game created using plain JavaScript, HTML, and CSS.
-In this game, you control a monkey that needs to collect bananas while avoiding obstacles.
-The game is designed to be fun and interactive with smooth controls and an engaging environment.

-Here's an example of what you can write in your README.md file for your Monkey Game project:

-Monkey Game
-Welcome to the Monkey Game! 🎮🐒

-This is a simple game created using plain JavaScript, HTML, and CSS.
-In this game, you control a monkey that needs to collect bananas while avoiding obstacles.
+In this game, you control a monkey that needs to collect bananas.
 The game is designed to be fun and interactive with smooth controls and an engaging environment.

 Features
 Interactive gameplay: Use your keyboard keys to control the monkey.